feathers-plus/generator-feathers-plus/docs/guide/README.md

 ### Using Graphiql

-To do.
-Basically Graphiql will just work.
+[Graphiql](https://github.com/graphql/graphiql) works with the generated GraphQL endpoint.

 ### Database

-This app can use either an NeDB or SQLite database, both of which reside in `./data`.
+These examples use either an NeDB or SQLite database, both of which reside in `./data`.
 Both databases have the same structure:

 ![database stucture](../assets/schema.jpg)